Mortgage Stress Test: What is it and how does it work?

 For example, let's assume some basic details: an annual income of $100K, 5% down payment and 25-year amortization:

-• With a contract rate of 4.54%, at the previous rate ceiling of 5.25%, you may be able to afford a house price of $475K
+• With a contract rate of 4.54%, at the previous rate ceiling of 5.25%, you might be able to afford a house price of $475K

-• Now you'll need to handle payments at a stress-test rate of 6.54%, which can reduce your approval amount to $430K
+• Now, you'll need to handle payments at a stress-test rate of 6.54%, which will likely reduce your approval amount to $430K

-• You may qualify for up to 10% less home with today's rates and the required mortgage stress test
+• This example shows that you'll qualify for up to 10% less home using the current higher mortgage stress test

-Note: The above details are for illustrative purposes only and depend on your financial details, mortgage rate and house price.
+Note: For illustrative purposes only, your affordability depends on your financial details, mortgage rate and house price.

 We also offer free, unbiased advice for ways to increase your down payment, reduce debt or improve your credit report to strengthen your application in the eyes of a lender.